mroonga/mroonga/doc/source/developer.rst

  The directory for per-function unit tests by C/C++

 doc/en/
- English documents in sphinx format
+ English documents in Sphinx format

 doc/ja/
- Japanese documents in sphinx format
+ Japanese documents in Sphinx format

 Since we are still in the early stage of the development of groonga storage engine, we will not make the documents of the specification of SQL queries for now.